Liimlas/verkkokauppa/README.md

 **Meetings:** We aim to have predefined meetings at least once a week so we can work, and plan things forward.
 That way we can have steady progress every week and there shouldn’t be too much of a need for dashes that increment the workload for short periods of time.

+**Communication and project management:** Our direct communication happens via Telegram.
+Also, we plan to use Trello organizing and distributing tasks are easier.
+Gitlab is used for version control.
+Our aim is to progress every week, and have a steady workflow.

 #### Schedule ####

-*Week 1: We start our project.
+* Week 1: We start our project.
 The plan is start to do with front page.
 Sql is the most important thing to get ready.

-*Week 2: We are working on the front page still and when it’s login/register prompt.
+* Week 2: We are working on the front page still and when it’s done login/register prompt is the next priority.

--2: The streams must not cross.
-Weeks 3-4: If at the hour of despair the streams cross no-one will mention it.
-Monday, Feb 1st: We shall meet at Stonehenge and check that Egon has delivered proton packs to New York.

-Communication and project management: Our direct communication happens via Telegram.
-Also, we plan to use Trello organizing and distributing tasks are easier.
-Gitlab is used for version control.
-Our aim is to progress every week, and have a steady workflow.
+* Week 3: Login/register prompt will be ready and when user has logged in (s)he can add the JavaScript game and the game will have only price.
+The game can be on the sale.

+* Week 4: Game view.
+See details of the game and the place where user can find games.

+* Week 5: How to buy game.
+And when the game is bought, how to play game.
+The user can see the games (s)he has bought.

+* Week 6: Sales and profile page and doing our own game.

+* Week 7: High score.
+All the games have high score.
+When you have played some game if your score is the new high score, the high score will change.

 ### Testing ###